Nate Henricks

-Nate Henricks (born March 4, 1987) is a songwriter, producer, and visual artist from Peoria, IL.
+Nate Henricks (born March 4, 1987) is a songwriter, producer, and visual artist from Peoria, Illinois.
 Henricks's work has received critical attention for its 'internet generation collage style' and for his alignment with the underground lofi movement of the 2000s.
 A number of his albums have been released on various small-run tape labels across the United States.
 Henricks has also been recognized for his unconventional approach to website design, music video composition, digital art, and painting.